GNU-Ymir/Documentations/types-personnalises/main.md

-# Les types personnalisés
+# Custom types

-Cette section va présenter différentes constructions permettant d'ajouter de nouveaux types.
+This section will present different constructions to add new types.

-Elle regroupe :
+It includes:
-- Les structures
+- The structures
-- Les unions
+- The unions
-- Les enums
+- The enums